-Different authors define benchmarking as a process of comparative, continuous and systematic evaluation between organizations, processes, products and services; in order to implement improvements in an organization (Spendolini, 1994).
+Different authors define benchmarking as a process of comparative, continuous and systematic evaluation between organizations, processes, products and services; in order to implement improvements in organization an (Spendolini, 1994).

-The Benchmarking Clearinghouse of the American Productivity & Quality Center (APQC) defines benchmarking as "a continuous and systematic evaluation process; a process by which the business processes of an organization are analyzed and compared permanently to the processes of leading companies anywhere in the world in order to obtain information that can help the organization in its performance. "(Cited by Montero and Oreja, 2010: p.182).
+The Benchmarking Clearinghouse of the American Productivity & Quality Center (APQC) defines benchmarking as "a continuous and systematic evaluation process; a process by which the business processes of an organization are analyzed compared permanently and to the processes of leading companies anywhere in the world in order to obtain information that can help the organization in its performance. "(Cited by Montero and Oreja, 2010: p.182).